godeploy/PL-100/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 ### Exercise 3: Configure form and views

-In this exercise, you will configure form and views for the problem report entity.
+In this exercise, you will configure form and views for the problem report Table.

 #### Task 1: Configure form